 It is bordered by Pakistan in the south and the east, Iran in the west, Turkmenistan Uzbekistan and Tajikistan in the north, and China in the far northeast.

 Afghanistan has been an ancient focal point of the Silk Road and human migration.
 Urban civilization may have started in the area as early as 3,000 to 2,000 BC.
-Sitting at an important geostrategic location that connects the Middle East with Central Asia and the Indian subcontinent, the land has been home to various peoples through the ages and witnessed many military campaigns, notably by Alexander the Great, Genghis Khan, and in modern era Western forces.
+Sitting at an important geostrategic position that connects the Middle East with Central Asia and the Indian subcontinent, the land has been home to various peoples through the ages and witnessed many military campaigns, notably by Alexander the Great, Genghis Khan, and in modern era Western forces.